Nissan's Ghosn gone, American Kelly faces Japan trial alone

 Nissan’s Ghosn gone, American Kelly faces Japan trial aloneNew

 TOKYO (AP) — His boss Carlos Ghosn escaped financial misconduct charges by fleeing the country, but another former Nissan executive is still awaiting trial in Japan: Greg Kelly.
 His trial in Tokyo District Court opens Sept.
 15, nearly two years after his arrest, and the day he turns 64.
-If convicted of charges related to alleged under-reporting of Ghosn’s pay, Kelly could face up to a decade in prison.
+If convicted on charges related to underreporting Ghosn’s pay, Kelly could face up to a decade in prison.
 Kelly says he is innocent, as does Ghosn.
 Jamie Wareham, Kelly’s lawyer, says the real motive behind the case was a “corporate coup” to oust Ghosn.